Constraints on freeze-in dark matter from Lyman-$\alpha$ forest and 21-cm signal : single-field models: Introduction

 In this work we consider cosmological probes of FIDM.
 The early studies on effects of DM scattering \cite{Cyr-Racine:2015ihg} either off photons or baryons provided Cosmic Microwave Background (CMB) constraints \cite{Dvorkin:2013cea,Xu:2018efh,Slatyer:2018aqg} being competitive with collider or direct detection limits for WIMP-like DM, which are however not viable for the FIDM.
 Instead of scattering, DM annihilation or decay into photons and/or electron-positron offers improved CMB constraints \cite{Padmanabhan:2005es,Slatyer:2009yq,Lopez-Honorez:2013cua,Diamanti:2013bia,Slatyer:2015kla,Poulin:2015pna,Bolliet:2020ofj,Dvorkin:2020xga, Capozzi:2023xie,Liu:2023nct, Li:2024xlr}, as a result of relevant observables having a lower power laws of the feeble coupling.
 In this approach, the DM annihilation- or decay-induced energy injection into the intergalactic medium (IGM) modifies ionization history of baryon gas, leading to changes in CMB spectra.

 Apart from the imprints in the CMB spectra, DM induced energy injection to the IGM also affects observations of Lyman-$\alpha$ \cite{Diamanti:2013bia,Capozzi:2023xie,Liu:2016cnk, Liu:2020wqz} and 21-cm signal \cite{Liu:2018uzy,DAmico:2018sxd,Mitridate:2018iag,Facchinetti:2023slb}.
 Either photons or electron-positron arising from DM annihilation or decay deposit their energies in the IGM via heating, hydrogen ionization, helium single or double ionization and neutral atom excitation, which changes the ionization history of IGM measured by Lyman-$\alpha$ and 21-cm experiments.
 Compared to the CMB constraints, ref.\cite{Liu:2020wqz} shows that the Lyman-$\alpha$ lower (upper) bound on DM lifetime (annihilation cross section) can be improved by one-to-two (several) orders of magnitude in certain DM mass range for DM decay (annihilation) into $e\bar{e}$.
 Similar improved ability of exclusion is also seen in the 21-cm constraints \cite{Facchinetti:2023slb}.
-It is worth noting that these Lyman-$\alpha$ and 21-cm constraints rely on how to model astrophysical reionization and star formation respectively.
+Note, the Lyman-$\alpha$ and 21-cm constraints rely on how to model astrophysical reionization and star formation respectively.

-Inspired by the reported improvements in simplified DM models, we utilize the observations of Lyman-$\alpha$ and 21-cm signal to place stringent constraints on explicit FIDM model.
-To derive Lyman-$\alpha$ constraints, we use currently available data about the ionization parameters in low redshift region to infer the astrophysical reionization.
-Then we use publicly available numerical code to derive FIDM decay or annihilation induced deviations from the baseline values of these ionization parameters in high redshift region.
-Comparing these deviations to high redshift data gives us the Lyman-$\alpha$ constraints.
-To derive 21-cm constraints, we follow a standard modeling of star formation developed so far, which gives rise to the baseline values of 21-cm brightness temperature and power spectrum.
+In this work we utilize observations of Lyman-$\alpha$ and 21-cm signal to place new constraints on explicit single-field FIDM models.
+Regarding the Lyman-$\alpha$ constraints, we use currently available data about the ionization parameters in low redshift region to infer the astrophysical reionization.
+Then we use publicly available numerical code to derive FIDM decay or annihilation induced deviations from the baseline values of these ionization parameters.
+Requiring these deviations relative to the baseline values to be less than 2$\sigma$ order gives us the Lyman-$\alpha$ constraints at 95$\%$ CL.
+For the 21-cm constraints, we follow a standard modeling of star formation developed so far, which gives rise to the baseline values of 21-cm brightness temperature and power spectrum.
 Likewise, we use publicly available numerical code to calculate FIDM induced deviations from the baseline values of 21-cm power spectrum.
-Comparing these deviations to future sensitivities on the 21-cm power spectrum in high redshift region, one obtains 21-cm constraints.
+Comparing these deviations to future sensitivities on the 21-cm power spectrum delivers the 21-cm constraints.